-The claimant appealed a representative's decision dated April 5, 2004, reference 01, that denied benefits.
-After due notice was issued, a hearing was held by telephone conference call before Administrative Law Judge Julie Elder on May 11, 2004.
-The claimant was not available at the number provided at the time of hearing and no hearing was held.
+The claimant appealed a representative's decision dated January 27, 2006, reference 01, that denied benefits to the claimant.
+After due notice was issued, a hearing was scheduled by telephone conference call before Administrative Law Judge Julie Elder on February 28, 2006.
+The claimant did not respond to the hearing notice and no hearing was held in this matter.